Novident/.github/profile/README.md

 - **🧩 Modular Architecture:** We use our own individual components (corkboard, compiler, tree view) to create each of your project's modules.
 - **🔍 Scrivener-Like Experience:** Intuitive UI/UX that tries to resemble Scrivener's core workflow as much as possible.
 - **🌍 Community-Driven:** Built by and for writers who value transparency.

-> [!IMPORTANT]
->
-> **Novident** is not affiliated with Scrivener or Literature & Latte.
-Our goal is to create a free, ethical alternative inspired by their workflow innovations.

 ## Key Features 🌟